 Upskill, Upskill, Upskill!
 Upskilling is essential, especially if you are trying to specialise and enter a niche field.
 There are many ways to upskill.
 For example, you could take on a new challenge at work, start a project, find new hobbies or start a course.
 Enhancing your skills can spark new interests and benefit your development.

 There are also virtual ways to upskill.
 Last year, I started learning a new language online at university.
-During lockdown, international cinema and television was my escapism.
-Watching foreign television shows has introduced me to new vocabulary and phrases.
+Watching foreign television shows has also introduced me to new vocabulary and phrases.
 I have really interesting chats with natives at work!

 4. Embrace change

-Everyone should embrace change.
+Everyone should embrace change, and it also demonstrates adapptability and resilience.
 Life can get in the way and it can suddenly derail your plans without warning.
-I found life after graduation challenging, but your circumstances are temporary.
+I found life after graduation challenging, but it's important to remember that your circumstances are temporary.
 Change is a positive force and you should go with the flow of things.

 5. Say Yes to Temporary Employment

 Graduates should say yes to temporary work.
-Temporary work is a smart way to gain more experience.
+Temporary work is a smart way to gain practical experience!
 After graduating, I registered with several recruitment agencies in London.
 This really helped me source work quickly.
 Having a permanent job does not always make you happier and more secure.
 Temporary work gives you the freedom to move around and be versatile.

 8. Avoid comparing yourself to others